 - The school's lead person with overall responsibility for child protection and safeguarding is the Designated Safeguarding Lead.
 We have two Deputy Designated Safeguarding Leads to ensure there is appropriate cover for this role at all times.
 The Designated Safeguarding Lead is a member of the school's Senior Leadership Team.
 The Designated Safeguarding Lead's responsibilities are described in Appendix A. - 5.2 The school has a Designated Teacher for Children in Care and Previously in Care who has overall responsibility for promoting the educational achievement of looked-after children and previously looked-after children who are no longer looked after in England and Wales because they are the subject of an adoption, special guardianship or child arrangements order, or were adopted from 'state care' outside England and Wales. - 5.3 The school has a nominated governor responsible for safeguarding to champion good practice, to liaise with the head teacher and the Designated Safeguarding Lead to provide information and reports to the governing body. - 5.4 The school has a nominated governor responsible for Children in Care and Previously in Care to champion good practice, to liaise with the head teacher and the Designated Teacher to provide information and reports to the governing body. - 5.5 The case manager for dealing with allegations of abuse made against school staff, supply staff or volunteers is the head teacher.
 The case manager for dealing with allegations against the head teacher is the chair of governors.
-The procedure for managing allegations is detailed in Appendix C. - 5.6 The case manager for dealing with low-level concerns about the conduct of school staff, supply staff or volunteers is the head teacher.
+The procedure for managing allegations is detailed in Appendix C. - 5.6 The case manager for dealing with low-level concerns about the conduct of school staff, supply staff or volunteers is the head teacher or designated safeguarding lead.
 The case manager for dealing with low-level concerns about the conduct of the head teacher is the chair of governors.
-The procedure for managing low-level

-- concerns is the school's disciplinary procedure.
-A low-level concern is a breach of the staff code of conduct that does not meet harm threshold for it to be deemed an allegation of abuse. - 5.7 The head teacher will ensure that the policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice.
+The case manager for dealing with low-level concerns about the conduct of the designated safeguarding lead is the head teacher.
+The procedure for managing low-level concerns is the school's disciplinary procedure.
+A low-level concern is a breach of the staff code of conduct that does not meet harm threshold for it to be deemed an allegation of abuse.

-Governing bodies and proprietors are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty23), and their local multi-agency safeguarding arrangements as set out in KCSIE 2024. - 5.9 All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child or young person. - 5.10 All staff members, governors, volunteers and external providers are able to recognise behaviours which breach the staff code of conduct and know what to do if they are concerned about the behaviour of an adult.
+- 5.7 The head teacher will ensure that the policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - 5.8 The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.9 All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child or young person. - 5.10 All staff members, governors, volunteers and external providers are able to recognise behaviours which breach the staff code of conduct and know what to do if they are concerned about the behaviour of an adult.